sneha280904/APJ-Abdul-Kalam-Tribute-Web-Page/README.md

 # APJ Abdul Kalam Tribute Web Page

 A responsive and elegant tribute website dedicated to Dr. A.P.J.
 Abdul Kalam, honoring his life, achievements, and enduring legacy.
-This project showcases the use of HTML and CSS to create an informative and visually appealing web page. ([anuskaghosh003/Tribute-Page - GitHub](https://github.com/anuskaghosh003/Tribute-Page?utm_source=chatgpt.com))
+This project showcases the use of HTML and CSS to create an informative and visually appealing web page.

 ## 🌟 Features

 - **Biography Section**: Provides a comprehensive overview of Dr. Kalam's life, including his early years, education, and career milestones.
 - **Achievements**: Highlights significant contributions and accomplishments in science, technology, and public service.
 - **Inspirational Quotes**: Displays some of Dr. Kalam's most motivational quotes.
-- **Responsive Design**: Ensures optimal viewing experience across various devices. ([MTank76/Tribute-Website - APJ Abdul Kalam - GitHub](https://github.com/MTank76/Tribute-Website?utm_source=chatgpt.com))
+- **Responsive Design**: Ensures optimal viewing experience across various devices. (

 ## 🛠️ Technologies Used

 - **HTML5**: Structure of the web pages.
-- **CSS3**: Styling and layout. ([Tribute page - APJ Abdul Kalam](https://srikanthkanjarla.github.io/Tribute_Page/?utm_source=chatgpt.com))
+- **CSS3**: Styling and layout.

 ## 📁 Project Structure